 Does this sound familiar?
 If you've ever knitted a traditional bottom-up sweater pattern, they have you bind off the center neck stitches first, then work the left and front sides of the sweater separately while binding off additional stitches at the neck edge.
 The staggered start is the same but in the opposite direction, casting on new stitches instead of binding them off.

-The disadvantages of this approach is that you have to pick up stitches for the neckline treatment later on.
+The disadvantage of this approach is that you have to pick up stitches for the neckline treatment later on.
 If your sweater has cables, for instance, this change in knitting directions can throw a spanner in the works.
 Another disadvantage is that you have to work back and forth for a few rows.
 But, come to think of it, you have to work back and forth while doing short rows, too.

 On the bright side, these same disadvantages are also the advantages of this approach.
 Because you're working in flat first, you're able to create that vertical edge that's impossible with short rows.
 The staggered start approach allows for a deeper, anatomically better fitting neckline similar to your favorite T-shirt.
 And by picking up stitches from the neck edge last, you're also adding structure and stability to the sweater and creating a neckline that is less likely to stretch out over time.